Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Numerical solution procedure

-We begin the analyses with a constant density node, shown in the left panel of Figure~\ref{fig:nodePlacement}), which, as we will see in section \ref{ch:refinement}, is a wasteful strategy for the problem at hand with intense dynamics in the boundary layer as discussed in section~\ref{ch:gfb}.
-An improved node placement strategy, shown in the central panel of Figure~\ref{fig:nodePlacement} and discussed in \ref{ch:refinement}, uses prior knowledge of the system to devise a refined node density that significantly reduces computational cost without sacrificing accuracy.
-This solution is still not ideal, as it requires physical intuition and manual input, but it demonstrates the potential for the eventual goal, which is an $h$-adaptive solution with appropriate error indicator.
+We begin the analyses with a constant density node distribution, shown in the left panel of Figure~\ref{fig:nodePlacement}), which, as we will see in section \ref{ch:refinement}, is a sub-optimal strategy for the problem at hand with intense dynamics in the boundary layer (see section~\ref{ch:gfb}).
+An improved node placement strategy, shown in the central panel of Figure~\ref{fig:nodePlacement} and discussed in section~\ref{ch:refinement}, uses prior knowledge of the system to devise a target node density that significantly reduces computational cost without sacrificing accuracy.
+This solution is still not ideal, as it requires physical intuition and manual input, but it demonstrates the potential for the eventual goal, which is an $h$-adaptive solution with an appropriate error indicator.
 In a rightmost plot of Figure~\ref{fig:nodePlacement} we demonstrate discretisation of a an irregular domain that will be used in section~\ref{ch:flexibility}.

-Once the computational nodes are generated we identify the $s$ nearest neighbouring nodes for each node $i$ that form its stencil $S_i$.
-This is not a general requirement but the following description treats stencil $S_i$ as an array of node indices sorted by distance from $i$-th node.
-As an example, the first element of stencil $S_i(1)$ is the index of the closest support node, which is almost always the $i$-th node itself.
+Once the computational nodes are generated we identify the approximation stencil, i.e. the nodes used in local approximation of differential operators.
+Here, we will resort to simplest stencil strategy, where for each node $i$, $s$ neighbouring nodes are identified as a stencil $S_i$.
+Besides basic closest-node stencils, recent studies \cite{davydov2023stencilSelection} suggest that advanced symmetric stencils might significantly enhance the stability of meshless approximations.
+However, most research still employs nearest neighbours stencils; thus, we will also use it in this paper.

 In the next step we construct a generalised finite difference approximation to numerically evaluate the linear differential operator $\L$ in the central node from the approximated function's values in stencil nodes